No Isht Sherlock

 Such is the human condition these days I suppose.

-For this little page is only about the tunnel itself.
-I really wasn’t expecting too much as we made our way to it, but once I saw the dark entrance ahead, I got a little excited.
+I really wasn’t expecting too much from the tunnel as we made our way to it, but once I saw the dark entrance ahead, I got a little excited.
 This is a real tunnel with a slight curve in the middle – and one must walk through pitch black to get to the other side.
 I imagine this was a highlight of the Gillette-led train rides around his property.

 The tunnel is 75-feet long (!) and I’m sure someone with a nice camera and the skills to use it could take some great pictures here.
 There really aren’t too many online because like I said, it seems as though very few people make the (simple) effort to get out here.